mkody/twitch-stream-recorder/README.md

 `USERNAME`      - name of the streamer you want to record (Change this accordingly!)
 `CLIENT_ID`     - you can grab this from [here](https://dev.twitch.tv/console/apps) once you register your application (Replace with your own!)
 `CLIENT_SECRET` - you generate this [here](https://dev.twitch.tv/console/apps) as well, for your registered application (Replace with your own!)
+`AUTH_TOKEN`    - optionally your OAuth Token to prevent ad breaks if you're subscribed to the streamer

 ## Usage
 Start the container with the following `docker run` command: